wunderwuzzi23/blog/content/posts/2023/ai-injections-direct-and-indirect-prompt-injection-basics.md

 There is an entire new class of vulnerabilities evolving right now called **AI Prompt Injections**.

-> A malicious AI Prompt Injection is a type of vulnerability that occurs when an adversary manipulates the input or prompt given to an AI system.
+> A malicious AI Prompt Injection is a type of vulnerability that occurs when an adversary manipulates the input prompt given to an AI system.
 The attack can occur by *directly controlling parts of a prompt* or when *the prompt is constructed indirectly with data from other sources*, like visiting a website where the AI analyzes the content.
 This manipulation can lead to the AI producing malicious, harmful, misleading, inappropriate responses.

 The following shows a Bing Chat session that analyzed a webpage with an injection payload: